 A common dictionary definition of family is "the basic unit in society having two or more adults living together and cooperating in the care and rearing of children."
 How do same-sex couples fit into this definition?
 Despite the all-inclusive description, same-sex couples and LGBT families have long been excluded from the legal definitions of family.
 But things are changing, and same-sex couples have made strides toward equal recognition of their families.

 In 2003, the Massachusetts Supreme Court held that the state law barring same-sex marriage was unconstitutional under the Massachusetts constitution and ordered the legislature to remedy the discrimination within six months (Goodridge v.
 Department of Public Health).
 In February 2004, the court ruled that offering civil unions instead of civil marriage would not meet the requirements set forth in Goodridge.
-As a result, same-sex couples in Massachusetts can enter into civil marriages, and thousands have done so in the last five-plus years.
+As a result, same-sex couples in Massachusetts can enter into civil marriages, and thousands have done so in the last 10 years.

 In October 2008, the Connecticut Supreme Court likewise ruled that the state's civil union law discriminates on the basis of sexual orientation and was unconstitutional and that "the segregation of heterosexual and homosexual couples into separate institutions constitutes a [constitutionally] cognizable harm."
 The court held that same-sex couples must be allowed to marry, and the state started issuing marriage licenses in November 2008.

 In March 2010, same-sex marriage became legal in D.C. after the city council's vote went through a Congressional approval period without a glitch.

 Same-Sex Marriage in California